 Since their opening in late 2019, there’s a lot of patrons coming in at any given time from 4 – 10 pm.
 Finding a table would take a little longer, much more for the food to arrive.
 They weren’t taking reservations.
 And their kitchen was overwhelmed, especially on weekends.
 This scenario was put on a halt.

 Like most dine-in establishments in mid-March, the Chimney Café 360° wasn’t spared from closing due to the pandemic.
 Then they fired up their chimney in May? for pick-up orders or delivery.
 And in late June, a reservation is a must.
 The food needs to be pre-ordered too.
 They revamped their menu, but I still see the pizza Margherita there, wink.

-The entrance fee is now at ₱200 ($4 US) per person and paid upon reservation.
+The entrance fee is now at ₱200 ($4 US) and ₱225 on holidays, per person.
 This is to be confirmed upon entering the gated community of Eastridge Subdivision.
 Health protocols are also observed before and upon staying at the property, like wearing a face mask, temperature check, and social distancing.

 For reservations and the latest bulletin, visit their Page here.

 How to get here?
 Read this.
 Safe travels people!